ishaan2304/-User-Management-API-with-Express.js-and-File-Based-Storage-/README.md

 # User Management API with Express.js using Mongo DB as storage
 This project is a User Management API built using Express.js, designed to handle CRUD operations for user data stored in a connected Mongo Db database.
-It demonstrates core concepts of server-side application development, including middleware usage, dynamic routing, file operations, and basic error handling.
+It demonstrates core concepts of server-side application development, including middleware usage, dynamic routing, file operations, and basic error handling

 ## Features